 Travel outside the U.S.

-Medicare may pay for inpatient hospital, doctor, and ambulance services you get in a foreign country in these rare cases:
+- Medicare may also pay for inpatient hospital, doctor, and ambulance services you get in a foreign country in rare cases, if you’re eligible.

 - You're in the U.S. when a medical emergency occurs, and the foreign hospital is closer than the nearest U.S. hospital that can treat your medical condition.